Blood Spots in Eggs: Causes and Safety

 What are blood spots in eggs?

 Contrary to popular belief, blood spots are not the beginnings of a chick embryo.
-They're simply the remnants of a ruptured blood vessel that occured during the egg's formation.
+They're simply the remnants of a ruptured blood vessel that occurred during the egg's formation.
 Most often, the ruptured vessel forms a tiny speck or dot of blood with a dark red, brown, or even black hue.
 Sometimes, larger vessels burst, and this allows blood to pool throughout the entire egg.
 In these cases, the egg white may have a pink or red tinge.
 In either case, these blood spots are a natural part of egg laying.
 In fact, blood spots indicate a particularly fresh egg because as they age, the spot diffuses into the white and becomes undetectable.

 What causes blood spots in eggs?